armory/documentation/_spinnaker_install_admin_guides/add-kubernetes-account.md

     * More specific permissions in your cluster (this is not covered in the scope of this document)
 * It is preferable to create a distinct kubeconfig file for each Spinnaker Cloud Provider Kubernetes account; each of these kubeconfigs should have **one** cluster, **one** user, and **one** context referencing the cluster and user.
 Its default context should reference the single context

-This document will guide you through the following:

-* Creating the namespace that the Service Account will live in (if it does not yet exist)
-* Creating the service account in the Service Account namespace
-* If granting cluster admin (`cluster-admin`), a clusterrolebinding attaching the `cluster-admin` ClusterRole to the service account
-* If granting namespace-specific access, the following:
-  * For each namespace, the namespace (if it does not exist)
-  * For each target namespace, an admin role
-  * For each target namespace, a rolebinding attaching the admin role to the service account
-* Create a minified kubeconfig containing only the service account
-* Adding the account to Spinnaker using Halyard

 ## Prerequisites

 This document assumes the following: